About the City

 Request for Quotation (RFQ): This process is a flexible and expeditious method for acquiring goods and services, reducing paperwork and administrative time and effort.
 RFQ’s are generally used for items of lesser dollar value or where time limitations do not allow for more formal solicitations.
 Supplier responses, i.e., “Quotes”, should completely conform to the RFQ requirements and include a firm price and the delivery date.

-Request for Bid (RFB): The RFB process is the formal, more systematic process requiring bids or “offers” be submitted in sealed envelopes.
+Request for Bid (RFB): The RFB process is the formal with a more systematic process.
 Specifications are detailed and negotiation discussions are not allowed.
 Bids are due on or before the published date and time for receipt at the City Clerk’s office or electronically through the BidsOnline System.
 Bids received after the exact time set for opening of bids will be returned unopened.
 If suppliers have questions about bid requirements, they should ask for clarification prior to bid opening.
 Contract award is based on the lowest price received from a responsive and responsible bidder.

 Request for Proposal (RFP): The RFP is used when the importance of technical considerations dictates the contract award be based upon cost and “other factors”.
 The “other factors” are expressed in the RFP as Evaluation Criteria.
 Unlike the RFB, which contains a detailed or design specification, in an RFP the requirement is generally expressed in terms of performance specification or required outcome.
 Suppliers are asked to propose their own technical solution to achieve the required results.
 Negotiation discussions may be conducted to ensure a complete understanding of all issues and that the proposed price properly reflects that understanding.
 Contract award is made based upon the City’s best value determination.
 The best value need not be the lowest price.